-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA selected Morgan Horne as the Student of the Month for September.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of September is Morgan Horne.

 Name: Morgan Horne